 The problem was that our client wasn’t actually a part of the project.
 Sure, he was getting comment notification emails.
 He saw stuff being delivered to him.
 He got the invoice PDFs in his inbox.

-What happened was we assumed that he was getting what we were throwing over the wall, and that his silence was tacit approval of our work.
-(Remember last week and what I had to say about assuming?)
+What happened was we assumed that he was getting what we were throwing over the wall and that his silence was tacit approval of our work.
+(Remember what I said about assuming?)

 In the end, we ended up not getting paid for our last invoice.
 Our team was yanked from the project.
 The client was furious.
 And I was putting out fires — internally and externally.